-Home Help for families Information & Advice Health & medical info Hemiplegia support How is hemiplegia treated?
+Home Help for families Information & Advice Health & medical information Hemiplegia support How is hemiplegia treated?
 Botulinum toxin and hemiplegia

 Botulinum toxin (also known as Botox) injections are frequently offered to children with hemiplegia as part of their movement therapy programme.
 They act to reduce the stiffness or ‘spasticity’ of the muscles, improving range and function and decreasing discomfort.